 The chemical composition of rosehip seed oil is unique.
-It contains 0-90% unsaturated fatty acids (a large amount of alpha-linolenic acid approx. 35%), vitamin E (alpha-tocopherol), high antioxidant content in the form of vitamin A (beta-carotene, retinoic acid, lycopene, rubixanthin, zeaxanthin), flavonoids (isocentrin, anthocyanosides), polyphenols (catechins EC, GC), minerals – magnesium, potassium.
+It contains 0-90% unsaturated fatty acids (including alpha-linolenic acid), vitamin E (alpha-tocopherol), high antioxidant content in the form of vitamin A (beta-carotene, retinoic acid, lycopene, rubixanthin, zeaxanthin), flavonoids (isocentrin, anthocyanosides), polyphenols (catechins EC, GC), minerals – magnesium, potassium.
 Natural epidermal lipids are damaged by sunlight and free radicals, which impoverishes the skin’s natural protective barrier.
 Applied to the skin, EFAs restore its physiological protective properties and cause regeneration of epidermal barriers damaged by environmental factors.

 Cold Press wild rose oil improves the condition of the connective tissue of the dermis, and thus the skin becomes firmer, more elastic and reduces the number of wrinkles.
 A unique and rich combination of active substances contained in rosehip oil makes it a great ingredient in cosmetics with rejuvenating, anti-inflammatory and regenerating properties for ageing and sun-damaged skin.